 Starting a Business Methodology

 Doing Business records all procedures officially required, or commonly done in practice, for an entrepreneur to start up and formally operate an industrial or commercial business, as well as the time and cost to complete these procedures and the paid-in minimum capital requirement (figure 1).
 These procedures include obtaining all necessary licenses and permits and completing any required notifications, verifications or inscriptions for the company and employees with relevant authorities.
-The ranking on the ease of starting a business is the simple average of the percentile rankings on its component indicators (figure A.1).
+The ranking of economies on the ease of starting a business is determined by sorting their distance to frontier scores for starting a business.
+These scores are the simple average of the distance to frontier scores for each of the component indicators (figure 2).
+The distance to frontier measure illustrates the distance of an economy to the “frontier,” which is derived from the most efficient practice or highest score achieved on each indicator.

 After a study of laws, regulations and publicly available information on business entry, a detailed list of procedures is developed, along with the time and cost to comply with each procedure under normal circumstances and the paid-in minimum capital requirement.
 Subsequently, local incorporation lawyers, notaries and government officials complete and verify the data.